huggingface/blog/audio-datasets.md

 LibriSpeech is a standard large-scale dataset for evaluating ASR systems.
 It consists of approximately 1,000 hours of narrated audiobooks collected from the [LibriVox](https://librivox.org/) project.
 LibriSpeech has been instrumental in facilitating researchers to leverage a large body of pre-existing transcribed speech data.
-As such, it has become the one of the most popular dataset for benchmarking academic speech systems.
+As such, it has become one of the most popular datasets for benchmarking academic speech systems.

 ```python
 librispeech = load_dataset("librispeech_asr", "all")